Charles Thomas, Prince of Löwenstein-Wertheim-Rochefort

-Charles Thomas, 3rd Prince of Löwenstein-Wertheim-Rochefort (7 March 1714 – 6 June 1789) was from 1735 to 1789 the third Prince of Löwenstein-Wertheim-Rochefort.
+Charles Thomas, 3rd Prince of Löwenstein-Wertheim-Rochefort (in the original German, Karl Thomas, 7 March 1714 – 6 June 1789) was from 1735 to 1789 the third Prince of Löwenstein-Wertheim-Rochefort.

 Family

-Charles Thomas was the eldest son and second children of Dominic Marquard, 2nd Prince of Löwenstein-Wertheim-Rochefort (1690–1735) and his wife Christine Franziska Polyxena (1688–1728) a daughter of Charles, Landgrave of Hesse-Wanfried by his second wife Countess Juliane Alexandrine of Leiningen-Dagsburg.
+Charles Thomas was the eldest son and second children of Dominic Marquard, 2nd Prince of Löwenstein-Wertheim-Rochefort and his wife Landravine Christine Franziska Polyxena of Hesse-Wanfried, a daughter of Charles, Landgrave of Hesse-Wanfried and his second wife Countess Juliane Alexandrine of Leiningen-Dagsburg.

-On 7 July 1736 in Vienna he married Princess Maria Charlotte of Holstein-Wiesenburg (1718–1765), daughter of Leopold, Duke of Schleswig-Holstein-Sonderburg-Wiesenburg.
-Their only child and daughter Leopoldine (1739 – 1765) married in 1761 her cousin, Charles Albert II, Prince of Hohenlohe-Waldenburg-Schillingsfürst (1742–1796).
+On 7 July 1736 in Vienna he married Princess Maria Charlotte of Holstein-Wiesenburg, daughter of Leopold, Duke of Schleswig-Holstein-Sonderburg-Wiesenburg.
+Their only child and daughter Leopoldine was born in 1739, and married in 1761 her cousin, Charles Albert II, Prince of Hohenlohe-Waldenburg-Schillingsfürst.

-After the death of his first wife, he married morganatically on 4 February 1770 Maria Josepha von Stipplin (1735–1799).
+After the death of his first wife, he married morganatically on 4 February 1770 Maria Josepha von Stipplin.
 This marriage was without issue.

 Study

 Charles Thomas studied in Prague and in Paris.
 From 1735 he was a corresponding member of the Académie Française and during his life he hold a large library.